LinkChecker is a handy tool for quickly validating the links on any website.

 Still, LinkChecker is free and easy to use, and if you've a large website with a lot of links then the program will help to validate them all in just a few minutes.

-- checking: Parse and check HTTP Link: headers.
+- checking: Parse and check links in PDF files.